mengdd/HelloShowcaseView/README.md

 ## Features
 - The highlight area could be rectangle and allowing extra padding and round corners.
 - The target view is clickable.
 - The content view can be defined using a separate layout.
-Not it's centered in screen.
+Now it's centered in screen.
 - The fade in / fade out animation can be customized.
 - Circle shape highlight area support added.